jianmingyong/Pokemon-Universal-3D/README.md

 4. Apply it if they are not activated by default.
 5. Restart the game to take effect.

-To remove Pokémon FireRed Universal 3D, go to “Control Panel => Programs and Features OR Add or Remove Program” and search for “Pokémon FireRed Universal 3D” and press uninstall.

 ==================================================
 7. Credits
 ==================================================